rvedotrc/dns-checker/README.md

  * Option to group together multiple nameservers into a single node, to make the diagram more manageable
  * Avoid using IPv6 hosts if we don't have IPv6 (see "Limitations")
+ * Avoid using IPv4 hosts if we don't have IPv4 (see "Limitations")
  * Deal with errors (see "Limitations")
  * Query all nameservers (that we can) for each zone, looking for inconsistencies
  * Tests, cruft removal, etc.